Ved-s/ColorfulGel/README.md

-Colorful Gel mod makes different slime drop different colored gel.
+Colorful Gel mod makes different slime drop different colored gel, which is typically used in modified potion recipes (and for making torches, of course).
-For now the only differences between those colored gels is their color and count of torches they make.